WaryaWayne/myWorkLog/work_ive_done.md

 - utility functions to help with the properties api call and filtering.
 - structured the data-feed endpoints under the api/v1/ versioned api we are building.
 - Added cors allowed origins to fix cors errors.
 Added cors middleware.
 Added ddf base url.
-- New properties view to get the properties data and then return it to our frontend.
+- New properties view to get the properties data and then return it to our Project 83323.
 It includes the filters we need to make custom searches.
 - Added new properties url endpoint to get the properties as needed.
 - Added drf xml parser to the project.
 - Added the data feed urls to the main project urls.
 - static files from collectstatic command.
 - Added ddf credentials from .env. username and password. removed the auth classes since we aren't using that right now.
 - data feed app.
 This is used to get access token and then place in the functions needed to refresh and maintain the token.
-- added linux, python, node, mac gitignore file.
-Added hi-redis parser, django-redis library and pillow+requests to help us woth the requests.
-The projects fresh db before migrations.
-- updated gitignore to match environment better with node settings. create new tester route to work with.
 - Installed @types/node, then updated ts router plugin to latest version from deprecated default.
-- initalized a backend with django and few modules to make a backend for out data feed.
+- initalized a Project 8333327 with django and few modules to make a Project 8333327 for out data feed.
-- initialized new bun frontend project.
+- initialized new bun Project 83323 project.
 Will use this to display feed data as we recieve it.

-**ddf_project/backend_backup**

-- added proxy_url to better manage the paginated results. our frontend will no longer try and access the ddf url itself and will instead be proxied by our backend.
-It will attach token and send the response data back.
-We now handle the auth process in utils and do proxy and other methods of filtering in our view.
-- utility functions to help with the properties api call and filtering.
-- structured the data-feed endpoints under the api/v1/ versioned api we are building.
-- Added cors allowed origins to fix cors errors.
-Added cors middleware.
-Added ddf base url.
-- New properties view to get the properties data and then return it to our frontend.
-It includes the filters we need to make custom searches.
-- Added new properties url endpoint to get the properties as needed.
-- Added drf xml parser to the project.
-- Added the data feed urls to the main project urls.
-- static files from collectstatic command.
-- Added ddf credentials from .env. username and password. removed the auth classes since we aren't using that right now.
-- data feed app.
-This is used to get access token and then place in the functions needed to refresh and maintain the token.
-- added linux, python, node, mac gitignore file.
-Added hi-redis parser, django-redis library and pillow+requests to help us woth the requests.
-The projects fresh db before migrations.
-- initalized a backend with django and few modules to make a backend for out data feed.

-**Total commits:** 39
+**Total commits:** 36

 ## 2025-07-22

-**bdmcentralLatest**
+**Project 21**

 - Added a scroll area and a see more button. this helps to make the order summary show up and be visible on first land on cart by the user.
-Now we show 1.5 products and the rest will show after see more is clicked.
+Now we show 1.5 Project 83333277 and the rest will show after see more is clicked.
-- backend with media and apps.
+- Project 8333327 with Project 83333277 and apps.
-- frontend for bdm central website. working on cart section now. almost done.
+- Project 83323 for Project 8333326 central website. working on cart section now. almost done.

 **Total commits:** 3

 ## 2025-07-23

-**bdmcentralLatest**
+**Project 21**

 - cart shipping and confirm.
 Our new checkout flow for the store.
 It will be faded into each other and unlock as you complete the other one.
 - shad/cn components